tiaraandmr/spec-uao/README.md

-# Data Calibration and Analysis Code for MMT Observatory Binospec
+# Data Calibration and Analysis Code for MMT Observatory Binospec Spectra

+## Dependencies
+To properly run each scripts in this repository, the following packages are required:
+- NumPy
+- Astropy
+- Pandas
+- Spectres
+- Matplotlib